Guides

 • Check whether fragrance-free means no fragrance rather than simply unscented marketing.

-• Use EPA Safer Choice, EWG, or Green Seal evidence where available.
+• Use EPA Safer Choice, EWG, or Green Seal sources where available.

 • Keep disinfecting and cleaning claims separate.